 And so I began thinking to myself: Maybe we moderns are missing out, not singing very often from the Bible’s own hymnbook!
 I do not necessarily agree with the reasons my brethren give for singing nothing but the psalms.
 But their commitment to actually sing the inspired words of the Bible makes me realize that we are the poorer if we do not do so.
 Because there are so many times – maybe especially in times of sin and sorrow – when the psalter says to the Lord exactly what we were thinking or feeling, but didn’t know quite how to put it into words (or if it was even proper for us to put such thoughts into words).
 And there are other times when the psalms rise to heights of poetic praise that even the best hymns have trouble duplicating.
 And it is a wonderful thing if we can open the book of psalms and let God put words of prayer and praise right onto our lips – and doubly so if we can add the emotion, and feeling, and aid to memory that comes with song!

 So try it out in your own corporate or family worship.
-Get ahold of a good psalter (like Sing Psalms or The Scottish Psalter – online, Kindle, or paper); turn to a psalm that has been particularly helpful, or is particularly timely; count the syllables in each line; find a well-known tune that matches the meter you’ve just counted; and then sing back to the Lord His very own words!
+Get ahold of a good psalter (like Sing Psalms or The Scottish Psalter of 1650); turn to a psalm that has been particularly helpful, or is particularly timely; count the syllables in each line; find a well-known tune that matches the meter you’ve just counted; and then sing back to the Lord His very own words!
 You’ll find yourself blessed, encouraged, and with a much better grasp of this wonderful book of the Bible called Psalms.
 It’s one of the greatest lessons of my nearly twenty years as a Christian – the psalms were meant for singing!